Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Decorated cluster lattices

-Both types of bond–vertex decorated lattices typically exhibit more zero modes than bond-decorated lattices, thanks to the extra degrees of freedom introduced by cluster-vertices.
+Both types of bond and vertex decorated lattices typically exhibit more zero modes than bond-decorated lattices, thanks to the extra degrees of freedom introduced by cluster-vertices.
 This makes them particularly promising candidates for classical spin liquids, despite their increased structural complexity.
-The same methodology can be applied in three dimensions: one may retain simple vertices or replace them with 3D clusters, and connect them via corners (simple or cluster-links) or via faces (3D cluster-links ending with compatible facets).\\
+The same methodology can be applied in three dimensions: one may retain simple vertices or replace them with 3D clusters, and connect them via corners (simple or cluster-bonds) or via faces (3D cluster-bonds ending with compatible facets).\\

-Although not exhaustive, these construction methods provide a versatile framework for generating a wide range of cluster Hamiltonians.
-They make it possible to design good candidates for classical spin liquids, and in principle allow for the engineering of systems that host features such as high-rank pinch points~\cite{Davier_2023, Yan_2024_long} or pinch lines~\cite{Benton2016, Yan_2024_long, Davier_2025_pinch_lines}.
+These construction methods provide a versatile framework for generating a wide range of cluster Hamiltonians.
+They make it possible to design good candidates for classical spin liquids, and in principle allow for the engineering of systems that host features such as high-rank pinch points~\cite{Davier_2023, Yan_2024_long} or pinch lines~\cite{Benton2016, Yan_2024_long, Davier_2025_pinch_lines} by enlarging the clusters, as already discussed in the literature.
+Furthermore, the study of the band structure of these systems reveal that a frequent feature of the decorated cluster lattice is the presence of of flat bands appearing not at the bottom of the spectrum but among the upper set of dispersive bands as it can be seen in the many band structures presented in the Tables \ref{tab: 2d cluster systems} to \ref{tab: 2d cluster-links + cluster-bonds lattices}.
+This feature, shared by the well studied ruby lattice, seems not to have been discussed in the literature.
+We therefore devote the remaining of this work to the explanation of the origin and consequences of the existence of such in-spectrum flat bands.